No Off-Season: Managing Allergies Year-Round in Florida

 Why Florida Allergies Are Different

-- Trees pollinate earlier and longer
+- Trees pollinate earlier and for longer than they do up north

-- Grasses grow year-round
+- Grasses grow and release pollen year-round

-- Mold thrives in humidity
+- Mold thrives in our persistent humidity, indoors and out

-- Dust mites flourish in warm, humid homes
+- Dust mites flourish in warm, humid homes every month of the year

-Florida's Allergy Calendar
+Florida's Year-Round Allergy Calendar

 December – February: Tree Pollen Begins